seamplex/feenox/doc/reference-kw.md

 ##  FIT

-> Fit a function of one or more arguments to a set of pointwise-defined data.
+Fit a function of one or more arguments to a set of pointwise-defined data.

+::: {.usage}
 ~~~{.feenox style=feenox}
 FIT <function_to_be_fitted> TO <function_with_data> VIA <var_1> <var_2> ... <var_n>
  [ GRADIENT <expr_1> <expr_2> ... <expr_n> ]